 - 1 garlic clove

-Add the tomato puree.
-Give about 125 ml/ ½ cup water to the jar of pasatta, shake to clean the tomato sauce from the walls of the jar and give the water to the pot.
-Add the whole basil leaves, minced garlic, tomato paste and some salt and pepper.
+- Add the tomato puree.
+Pour about 125 ml/ ½ cup water into the bottle of passata, shake to clean the tomato sauce from the walls of the jar, and pour the water into the pot.
+Add the whole basil leaves, grated garlic, tomato paste, and some salt and pepper.